jbalmert/tdd-feedback/README.md

 ## Unit test of Solutions
 The Solutions object exists to iterate over all the Solution objects and determine if there is a match to the curent set of Squares.

+## Unit test of Solution
+Each solution holds a permutation of a valid solution.
+If the target set of squares contains all of the squares from the solution set, it is a match.
+Now, to add in the valid solutions to the end to end test and finish the first scenario.